kristineallred/362020-Hadoop-and-Managing-Big-Data-INTENSIVE-/README.md

         1. Review (it should be on Ubuntu, t2 micro, security groups, etc.)
 	1. Then, go into Bash and use command `ssh git@github.com`
 	1. Then, you use command `ssh ubuntu@ipaddress`
 	1. This is the public ip address from your ec2 instance
 1. Provision new instance with Docker
         1. To do this, you should already see ubuntu@ip
-	          1. if not, you will use command `ssh ubuntu$ipaddress –i ~/.ssh/id_rsa`
+	1. If not, you will use command `ssh ubuntu$ipaddress –i ~/.ssh/id_rsa`
         1. Then, you use the command `curl –sSL https://get.docker.com | sh` which will execute the docker script
 	1. Then, you have to use the command `sudo usermod –aG docker Ubuntu`
 1. Pull the ds-nb image